TKelia/gridsense-ai/06-pitch/GridSense-Master-Brief.md

 ---

-## 1. What GridSense AI is (the definition I say out loud)
+## 1. What GridSense AI is
 **GridSense AI is an AI-powered electricity intelligence platform for Rwanda.** It turns invisible, prepaid electricity spending into clear, real-time, money-saving insight — for a single household, for a landlord billing many tenants, and for enterprises managing many properties.

-One sentence: *"GridSense shows Rwandans exactly where their electricity money goes, warns them before the bill jumps a tier, and lets landlords bill tenants fairly and get paid on time."*
+*"GridSense shows Rwandans exactly where their electricity money goes, warns them before the bill jumps a tier, and lets landlords bill tenants fairly and get paid on time."*

 Who I am as a company: *a Rwanda-built, Kigali-first energy-tech product that makes power consumption transparent, fair, and affordable.*